vmware-tanzu/velero/site/content/docs/main/how-velero-works.md

 This allows restore functionality to work in a cluster migration scenario, where the original backup objects do not exist in the new cluster.

 Likewise, if a backup object exists in Kubernetes but not in object storage, it will be deleted from Kubernetes since the backup tarball no longer exists.
+Velero's object storage syncing only handles completed backups, if a backup is failed or partially failed, it will not be deleted via this process.

 [10]: backup-hooks.md
 [11]: restore-hooks.md